 Imaginative narratives, on the other hand, allow students’ creativity to shine!
 Many students find it very motivating and engaging to be allowed to write the stories they create in their own mind.

-Today I’m sharing 5 tips for teaching narrative writing, as well as a valuable resource that has everything you need to bring narrative writing into your kindergarten, first grade, or second grade literacy centers!
+Today I’m sharing 5 tips for teaching narrative writing, as well as details about my narrative writing resource.
+It is a writing unit that has everything you need to bring narrative writing into your kindergarten, first grade, or second grade literacy centers!

 Tips for Teaching Narrative Writing